If you are looking for an exercise to improve your quadriceps, you might just be looking for a barbell hack squat.

 What muscles do barbell hack squats work ?

 The barbell hack squat works the Rectus Femoris and The Vastus Lateralis, Vastus Medialis and Intermedius muscles, with the Soleus, Gluteus Maximus and Adductor Magnus as aiding muscles.

-It has compound mechanics and a very simple pushing routine, and does not stress your muscles as much as the barbell deadlift or squat, which is great if you are having any lower back problems!
+This leg exercise has compound mechanics and a very simple pushing routine, and does not stress your muscles as much as the barbell deadlift or barbell squats, which is great if you are having any lower back problems!

 - Main Muscle Worked: Quadriceps

 – You begin the barbell hack squat by positioning yourself in front of a barbell with your feet at shoulder-width apart and pointing slightly outwards.

 – Bend down fully and secure the barbell in your hands from behind with a simple overhand grip, also known as a pronated grip where your hands are facing away from your body.

 – Stand up with your chest and back straight, dragging barbell by the back of your leg.
 Inhale and lift the barbell as instructed while exhaling, driving through your heels.

 – Inhale again as you flex your knees or hips and lower the barbell to the floor or until your thighs are in a horizontal position.